WELCOME TO THE EARLY LEARNING CENTERS OF RHODE ISLAND!

 - Our "Multiple child discount" also applies at all of our centers!!!

 - 10% Discount to children with parents serving in the Military, Law Enforcement, and/or local Fire Departments!!!

-ELC of RI will soon be adopting, and running a Reggio Emilia "INSPIRED" program.
+ELC of RI has adopted a Creative Curriculum and running a Reggio Emilia "INSPIRED" program.

 Reggio Emilia is an innovative approach, recognized worldwide for its ground breaking education approach.
 It fosters education from the tender age, and promotes the best possible integration between family life and a educational setting.
 In this approach, there is a belief that children have rights and should be given opportunities to develop their potential.
 Children are believed to be “knowledge bearers” themselves, so they are encouraged to share their thoughts and ideas about everything they could meet or do during the day.
 The child are also viewed as being an active constructor of knowledge.
 Rather than being seen as the target of instruction, children are seen as having the active role of an apprentice.
 This role also extends to that of a researcher.

 Much of the instruction at Reggio Emilia schools takes place in the form of projects where they have opportunities to explore, observe, hypothesize, question, and discuss to clarify their understanding.
 Children are also viewed as social beings, and a focus is made on the child in relation to other children, the family, the teachers, and the community.